-A legitimate business would never do that without permission (or an appropriate amount of small print saying they can basically take out whatever money they decide at any time), but what if they get hacked and someone steals all that data?
+A legitimate business would never do that without permission, which might be in the fine print.
+But what if they get hacked and someone steals all that data?
 A criminal is not going to be deterred by having to forge a little form saying they have permission from you.
 And who actually compares paper signatures these days?
 I know I've signed a multitude of forms and payment orders in a variety of ways and I've not seen a single one rejected due to a signature mismatch.

 Should our financial security depend on the good intentions of people?
 Good natured people won't be causing trouble anyway.
 It's the scammers, fraudsters, and criminals we need to be concerned about, and we already know they don't have good intentions, and that they don't mind breaking the law, so we need a system that protects us better.